paninihouse/bar/README.md

 echo "second cell"
 ```

-Blocks can refresh on an interval or on demand via a Darwin notification:
+Blocks can refresh on an interval or on demand via a Darwin notification (using `notifyutil`, which ships with macOS):

 ```shell
 notifyutil -p bar.touch.<block-name>